CrociDB/blog/content/post/my-second-gameboy/index.md

 ![Thanks for the gummies, Sandra!](images/replacement-parts.jpg)

-RetroReiz is very quick and always has the replacement parts for GameBoys, totally recommend.
+[RetroReiz](https://retroreiz.de/) is very quick and always has the replacement parts for GameBoys, totally recommend if you are in Germany.

-So I decided to open to replace those buttons and give it a good clean.

 ![The insides of the GameBoy Color](images/gameboy-open.jpg)

-It was not so bad from the inside, only a few corrosion spots from the battery, but nothing that a little bit of vinegar with baking soda can't clean.
+Inside wasn't too bad, only a few corrosion spots from the battery, but it was easy to clean with q-tips and some vinegar.

 ![Before and After](images/corrosion-spots.jpg)